karbburn/karbburn/README.md

 # Hey, I'm Sourabh 👋

-### I build things to understand them.
+### I build analytical software that makes markets, data, and ideas easier to explore.

-I'm an **IPM student at IIM Bodh Gaya** building around **quantitative finance, financial modelling, markets, research, and software**.
+I'm an **IPM student at IIM Bodh Gaya** building around **quantitative finance, financial modelling, markets, and data**.

-I like taking something that looks complicated on paper, understanding the machinery underneath it, and turning it into software that makes the idea easier to explore.
+I enjoy taking ideas that usually live inside research papers, spreadsheets, or trading terminals and turning them into systems people can actually interact with.

 <p>
 <a href="https://www.sourabhpradhan.in/">Portfolio</a>